 WATCH ON BBC SELECT: THE SELFIE DROP

-Each week BBC Select brings you a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
+Every other week BBC Select brings you a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
 We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week’s Drop takes a closer look at the selfie, asking: Where does self-expression meet self-obsession?
 Artist Ai Weiwei argues that the selfie equates to a modern oil painting whilst musician Emeli Sandé sets off In Search of Frida Kahlo, whose portraits bear an uncanny resemblance to 21st century digital self-portraiture.
 We explore the darker side of the selfie and masculinity in Obsessed with My Body and Me, My Selfie and I interrogates our obsession with body image.